vcc121/HorseRace/README.md

 # HorseRace
 include <iostream>
 include <random>
-set TRACK_LENGTH constant
+set TRACK_LENGTH constant to 15
+set HORSES_NUMBER constant to 5

 advance function
-  performs a "coin flip" to decide whether the horse advances or not use random for coin flip if 'heads', move forward, if 'tails' stay in same spot
+  performs a "coin flip" (random 0 or 1) to decide if the horse moves forward if '1' (heads), increase horse position by 1 if '0' (tails), horse stays in the same position does not return a value, just updates horse's position
-    this will likely be 0 for heads and 1 for tails, but is subject to change if heads, increase horse position temp to store horses location will not return a value

 printLane function
-  use for loop for printing lane
+  use a for loop to print the race track
-    i as sentry, end when i = 16
+    loop from 0 to TRACK_LENGTH (15)
-    if i = horses position, print number in lane else print dot
+    if i matches horse's position, print horse number otherwise, print a dot print a newline after each lane
-    print updated lane each time

 bool isWinner function
-  if 15th value of array is not a dot, return true else return false
+  checks if horse has reached or passed TRACK_LENGTH if true, print winner message and return true else return false

-main
+main function
-  make an array called horses that contains 5 zeros (representing their position) for loop (i sentry)
-    end when i gets to 5
+  create an array called horses with 5 elements, all set to 0 (starting positions) set keepGoing to true while keepGoing is true
-    call advance function with i and the array call printLane
+    for each horse (loop from 0 to HORSES_NUMBER-1) call advance function with horse index and horses array call printLane function to display updated position if isWinner returns true, set keepGoing to false wait for user to press enter before continuing next round

-  while keepGoing = true